Sunshinesheep/OpenBehavior-doc/docs/source/Introduction_to_OpenBehavior.md

 With OpenBehavior, you can:

-- Describe diverse traffic scenarios using a behavior-centric language.
+- Describe traffic scenarios using a behavior-centric language.
-- Bind heterogeneous behavior models to traffic participants.
+- Bind diverse behavior models to traffic participants.
-- Specify high-level testing intents using OBSpec.
+- Specify testing objectives with OBSpec.
 - Generate diverse and interactive scenarios through adaptive orchestration.
-- Evaluate autonomous driving systems (ADSs) in different simulation environments.
-- Discover safety-critical failures caused by complex traffic interactions.
+- Evaluate autonomous driving systems (ADSs) under complex traffic interactions.

 ## Comparison with Other Languages